-If you have purchased a graphic intensive PC game recently, such as Cryisis, you realize that your computer runs the game like a choppy YouTube video.
-In order to get a better gaming experience you need to get the latest hardware, so a $60 game may end up costing you hundreds in hardware upgrades.
+If you have purchased a graphics intensive PC game recently, such as Cryisis, you realize that your computer runs the game like a choppy YouTube video.
+In order to get a better gaming experience, you need to get the latest hardware, so a $60 game may end up costing you hundreds in hardware upgrades.

 Years ago when computing power was extraordinarily expensive, you had a server like a mainframe do all the number crunching serve out results to “dumb” terminals.
 What if the graphics and physics calculations of today’s games were subcontracted to servers that did the heavy lifting.
 As computer power reaches pennies per Ghz and unlimited internet bandwidth increases steadily, the next evolution in gaming is in game streaming and subscription.

-Of course this would only work if you have the bandwidth to support it.
+Of course, this would only work if you have the bandwidth to support it.
 The internet backbones are currently being upgraded, but higher internet speeds will likely cost you more as well.
-Another road block would be the ISP’s proposed cap on your monthly bandwitdh.
-If the unlimited internet bandwitdh model changes, entire business built on internet communcations will suffer, including the upcoming game streaming.
+Another roadblock would be the ISP’s proposed cap on your monthly bandwidth.
+If the unlimited internet bandwidth model changes, the entire business built on internet communications will suffer, including the upcoming game streaming.